Now Available · Watch the Replay

 Support Mama Kits

-The Links, Incorporated, Lone Star (TX) Chapter supports the Mama Kits program through Mercy for Mamas — a maternal health initiative that delivers essential birthing supply kits to mothers in developing nations who would otherwise deliver without basic medical resources.
+The Lone Star (TX) Chapter supports the Mama Kits program through Mercy for Mamas — a maternal health initiative that delivers essential birthing supply kits to mothers in developing nations who would otherwise deliver without basic medical resources.

 Mercy for Mamas — distributing Mama Kits

-Reserve your seat — it's free
+Watch the replay — it's free

 Questions?
 Contact us at info@lonestarlinksinc.org · lonestarlinksinc.org